imjeffhi4/word-breakdown/README.md

 # Using the API

 To use the API, make a POST request to the URL "[http://127.0.0.1:8000/](http://127.0.0.1:8000/)".
 It accepts the word and optionally a definition for that word.
-If the definition is given, the model will attempt to relate subsequent morpheme definitions to it.
-If a definition is not given for the initial word, it'll autoregressively attempt to generate one. (quality will vary).
-An example requests may look like the following:
+If the user gives the model an initial definition, the model will attempt to relate subsequent morpheme definitions to it.
+If an initial definition is not given for the initial word, it'll autoregressively try to generate one. (quality will vary).
+An example request may look like the following:

 ```python
 word = "ultraviolet"